-Association for International Arbitration
+Association for International Arbitration November 2013

-December 2013

-In Touch

-CONTACT US: 146, Avenue Louise B-1050 Brussels Belgium
+CONTACT US: 146, Avenue Louise B-1050 Brussels Belgium Fax: +32 2 646 24 31

-Fax: +32 2 646 24 31 Tel: +32 2 643 33 01 Email: administration@arbitration-adr.org
+Tel: +32 2 646 24 31

 AIA Upcoming Events

 EMTPJ 2014 Registrations Now Open!

+1

+1

+2

+5

+6

+7

+8

+8

+10

+11

+11

+11

+12

+12

 First Report on the Future of Mediation in Belgium (FMB)

+The Court of Arbitration for Sport Undates its Mediation

+Sport Updates its Mediation

+Rules

+Rook Powiow: Dalbuison on

+Book Review: Dalhuisen on Transnational Corporation, Commercial, Financial and Trade Law Vol 3

+Is Polish E-Commerce Ready For Change?
-An Overview of Remitting Arbitral Awards in Belgium and Neighbouring Countries

-International Conference on Arbitration, Vilnius

-Launch of the Brussels Diplomatic Academy

-AIA Call for Sponsorship Partners 2014!
+Book Review: International Investment Law: Reconciling Policy and Principle Public Policy and International Arbitration in India: A Change For The Better An Overview of Remitting Arbitral Awards in Belgium and Neighbouring Countries International Conference on Arbitration, Vilnius Launch of the Brussels Diplomatic Academy AIA Call for Sponsorship Partners 2014!